Anesthesiologist FAQ

 What is a Veterinary Anesthesiologist?

-A veterinary anesthesiologist is a specialist focused on anesthesia and pain management of all animal species.
-They are knowledgeable in anesthesia for both common and uncommon species, as well as animals experiencing varying procedures and disease states.
+A specialist focused on anesthesia and pain management across all animal species — knowledgeable in both common and uncommon species, and across varying procedures and disease states.

 Designing and implementing anesthetic plans tailored to each patient’s specific needs